LeeYuan19/app-dev/README.md

 ## 📖 Plot Summary

-Lim Ju-kyung, once bullied for her looks, becomes a makeup expert and reinvents herself as a “goddess.”
-But her secret is threatened when two classmates—Lee Su-ho and Han Seo-jun—start getting close, both seeing her for who she really is.
+Lim Ju-kyung, a high school student, has been bullied for her appearance.
+To overcome her insecurities, she masters the art of makeup, transforming herself into a "goddess" at school.
+However, she lives in fear of her classmates discovering her bare face.
+The story unfolds as she navigates friendships, love, and self-acceptance, especially when two classmates, Lee Su-ho and Han Seo-jun, get involved in her life.
 ---

 ## 🎭 Main Characters